cmu-phil/py-tetrad/pytetrad/R/README.md

 # Some Pointers

-Feel free to select a different algorithm or a different test or score in the script.
+Feel free to select a different algorithm or a different test or score in the script or choose a different, or write your own.
 On a Mac, once you've run the script once, look at the line in the script where it says:

 g = ts$run_fges()